 An allergy to corn occurs when your immune system mistakes corn or a corn product for something that’s harmful.
 In response, it releases antibodies called immunoglobulin E to neutralize the allergen.
-The next time you were to eat corn, your body would identify it and signal the immune system to release histamine and other chemicals.
+The next time you eat corn, your body identifies it and signals the immune system to release histamine and other chemicals.
 Allergy symptoms are caused by this reaction.

-Symptoms may appear between minutes or hours and can include:
+Symptoms may appear minutes or hours after consumption and can include:

 - tingling or itchiness in the mouth

 - hives or eczema